otseng/biblemate/README.md

 Powered by AgentMake AI, BibleMate AI offers users the flexibility to use various AI backends.
 Read more at https://github.com/eliranwong/agentmake#supported-backends

-For comparison, we tested some of the supported backends using the same prompt in the tests below: 'In-depth study on Lamentations 3:22-24'
+For comparison, we tested some of the supported backends using the same prompt `In-depth study on Lamentations 3:22-24` in the tests below:

 BibleMate AI + `Azure + ChatGPT 5` https://youtu.be/QvPIyHOhrP0